David Bowie Is The Star Attraction Among Six Major American Museum Exhibits In May 2018

 4.)
 We leave New York City to visit the Institute of Contemporary Art in Boston, Massachusetts.
 Visitors to the museum will be able to gain an in-depth understanding of the influence of the internet on contemporary art, culture, and life.
 “Art In The Age Of The Internet, 1989 To Today” offers a multi-media exhibition that clearly illustrates the give and take between technology and the creative process.

-“Art in the Age of the Internet, 1989 to Today examines how the internet has radically changed the field of art, especially in its production, distribution, and reception.
+“‘Art in the Age of the Internet, 1989 to Today‘ examines how the internet has radically changed the field of art, especially in its production, distribution, and reception.
 The exhibition comprises a broad range of works across a variety of mediums—including painting, performance, photography, sculpture, video, and web-based projects—that all investigate the extensive effects of the internet on artistic practice and contemporary culture.
 Themes explored in the exhibition include emergent ideas of the body and notions of human enhancement; the internet as a site of both surveillance and resistance; the circulation and control of images and information; possibilities for new subjectivities, communities, and virtual worlds; and new economies of visibility initiated by social media.”

 5.)
 Our fifth exhibition takes us to the Whitney Museum of American Art in New York City for “Grant Wood: American Gothic and Other Fables.”
 Wood’s most famous painting, “American Gothic,” is known throughout the world as “The American Mona Lisa.”
 This indelible image, now considered one of the world’s most iconic portraits alongside Leonardo da Vinci’s “Mona Lisa” and Edvard Munch’s “The Scream,” is just one example of Wood’s substantial output of work on display in this important and revealing exhibit.